whalehub/awesome-stars/README.md

 ## Handlebars

+- [godofredoninja/Mapache](https://github.com/godofredoninja/Mapache) - You can use the theme Mapache for ghost in: Blog - Magazine - Landing page - Personal page -  Photographers. and in many other things
 - [TryGhost/Themes](https://github.com/TryGhost/Themes) - A monorepo for Ghost themes
 - [nodemailer/wildduck-webmail](https://github.com/nodemailer/wildduck-webmail) - Demo webmail service for WildDuck Mail Server
 - [adoptium/adoptium.net](https://github.com/adoptium/adoptium.net) - The Adoptium Working Group promotes and supports high-quality runtimes and associated technology for use across the Java ecosystem